 1. Set your camera ISO and aperture value—the lowest possible ISO and an aperture of f/16 or f/22 would be a great choice for a landscape scene.

 2. Set your camera’s Mode Dial to the Manual Mode “M”.

 3. Set your metering mode to spot metering.

-5. Having completed step 4, I generally point the centre spot that I see in my viewfinder to cover a dark area in the foreground and move the exposure level indicator to +2/3EV.
+5. Having completed step 4, I generally point the center spot that I see in my viewfinder to cover a dark area in the foreground and move the exposure level indicator to +2/3EV.
 I then make a note of the shutter speed.
-Let’s say it is 1/2 seconds.
+Let’s say it is 1/2 a second.

 7. You now have your two shutter speeds for two separate exposures that you can combine later.
 Frame your scene with your camera on your tripod.
 Take one shot at 1/1000 seconds and one at 1/2 seconds.
 Be careful not to nudge the camera or tripod.

 8. Have a look at both images to see if you are happy with the foreground and background detail.
 Check the histograms to see if there is any clipping on either end.
 Use a slower than 1/2 second shutter speed to lighten up the foreground even more and faster than 1/1000 second speed to bring in the detail from the lightest highlights.

 This is the best way to use your spot meter through the lens.
 Getting landscape exposures right every time is about getting the right balance between tones in the sky and the foreground.
 The step-by-step method will give you a head start.

 By Cee Dhinjan (dhinjan dot com).
 The author is a photography enthusiast and enjoys educating others.